 4. Poor Mobile Optimization (Mistake + Solution)

-With over 50% of global web traffic now coming from mobile devices, failing to optimize your landing page for mobile can drive potential customers away.
+With over 50% of global web traffic now coming from mobile devices, Neglecting mobile means you're avoiding local landing page pitfalls—but in the worst way. failing to optimize your landing page for mobile can drive potential customers away.
 Poor mobile design—such as buttons that are too small, images that don't scale, or text that is difficult to read—creates a frustrating experience.
 Mobile users tend to bounce quickly when they encounter issues, and these higher bounce rates ultimately hurt your SEO rankings as well.

 Solution: